Optomechanical dark matter instrument for direct detection: Introduction

 Experimental proposals over several decades have considered superfluid helium as a target material~\cite{Lanou:1987eq, Guo:2013dt, Ito:2013cqa, Maris:2017xvi}, with increasing theoretical attention over the past few years~\cite{Schutz:2016tid, Knapen:2016cue, Acanfora:2019con, Caputo:2019cyg, Caputo:2019xum, Baym:2020uos, Caputo:2020sys, Matchev:2021fuw}.
 Recent experimental proposals have focused on nuclear scattering leading to the quantum evaporation of helium atoms, which can then be detected.
 There are a number of proposals at various stages of development based on this idea, including HeRALD~\cite{Hertel:2018aal}, DeLIGHT~\cite{vonKrosigk:2022vnf}, ALETHEIA~\cite{Liao:2021npo}, and others~\cite{Lyon:2022sza,You:2022pyn}.
 These experiments are projected to be sensitive to dark matter masses above $\mathcal{O}(1)$~MeV.

 At even lower dark matter masses, the relevant target degrees of freedom are no longer helium atoms (or nuclei) but phonons.
 In this letter, we propose the Optomechanical Dark-matter INstrument (ODIN).
 ODIN is based on a different detection modality for dark matter scattering on superfluid helium that will be sensitive to this largely unexplored regime using an optomechanical read-out system.
 The optomechanical interaction enables the transduction of low-energy (undetectable) phonons into high-energy (detectable) photons.
 With the recent advances of superfluid optomechanics, for example the demonstration of phonon counting with $\mathcal{O}(\mu{\rm eV})$ phonons~\cite{Patil_PRL_22}, we believe our proposal could be implemented with existing technology.
-This low-energy sensitivity provides access to dark matter in the keV mass range, well below the reach of existing experiments.
+This low-energy sensitivity provides access to dark matter in the keV mass range.
+This is well below the reach of existing experiments, and also probes a very different mass regime from other recent proposals to use optomechanical systems to search for ultralight dark matter~\cite{Carney:2019cio,Manley:2019vxy,Manley_PRL_2021,Brady:2022qne,Murgui:2022zvy}.
 Another novel feature of ODIN is its ability to modulate the dark matter scattering rate by controlling the phonon density of specific acoustic modes.
 This could enable lock-in detection, separating the dark matter signal from DC noise sources and providing a pathway to improved sensitivity with fixed target volume.